 East Norwich Medical Partnership has become an Armed Forces Veteran Friendly Accredited GP Practices.
 If you are a veteran or are serving please make sure that we have recorded this on your medical records.
 We ask all new patients who register if they are a veteran.

-ARMED FORCES SERVING PERSONNAL & VETERANS
+ARMED FORCES SERVING PERSONNAL & VETERANS - ID CARD

-All veterans are entitled to priority access to NHS care (including hospital, primary or community care) for conditions associated to their time within the armed forces (service-related).
+From 1st January 2008 all military veterans are entitled to priority access to NHS care (including hospital, primary or community care) for conditions associated to their time within the armed forces (service-related).
 However this is always subject to clinical need and does not entitle you to jump the queue ahead of someone with a higher clinical need.

 - Contact the Service Personnel and Veterans Agency www.veterans-uk.info or Tel.
 No. 0800 169 2277 as a one stop shop for all Veteran needs.